ndebruin/PXE-boot/mirror-format.md

 ## **`install/debian.ipxe`:**
 Needs `initrd.gz` and `linux`.
 These can both be found at [this place in the Debian repos](https://deb.debian.org/debian/dists/buster/main/installer-amd64/current/images/netboot/debian-installer/amd64/).
 Place both files in the base of the designated mirror path.

+## **`install/debian.ipxe`:**
+Needs `initrd.gz` and `linux`.
+These can both be found in [This archive](http://http.kali.org/kali/dists/kali-rolling/main/installer-amd64/current/images/netboot/netboot.tar.gz), and in the folder structure `debian-installer/amd64` within the archive.
+Place both files in the base of the designated mirror path.

 ## **`install/fedora.ipxe`:**